How Packed Is It, Really?: Introduction

 \paragraph*{Our result.}

-Despite this difficulty, we present a randomized $O(n \log^2 n)$ time algorithm that provides a constant approximation to the congestion of a set of segments in $\Re^d$.
+Despite this difficulty, we present a randomized $O(n \log^2 n)$ time algorithm that provides a constant approximation to the congestion of a set of segments in $\Re^2$.
 The algorithm bypasses the barrier presented by Hopcroft's problem by observing that, when computing congestion, the generated instances for the Hopcroft problem have high congestion.
-In such scenarios, we do not need to compute the congestion of $\Omega(n)$ disjoint cubes exactly.
+In such scenarios, we do not need to compute the congestion of $\Omega(n)$ disjoint squares exactly (as required by the Hopcroft problem).

 \paragraph*{Sketch of algorithm.}